|

 In the mid-1800s there were many shipments of snow and ice (moslty from Boston) to Havana.
 According to Wikipedia, Frederic Tudor (1783-1864) was known as Boston's "Ice King" and made a fortune shipping ice to the Caribbean, Europe and even as far away as India.
 His Tudor Ice Company harvested ice in a number of New England ponds for distribution throughout the Caribbean, Europe and India from 1826 to 1892.

-Here are the shipments of snow and ice that we have found while transcribing passengers lists:
+Here are some of the shipments of snow and ice to Havana that we have found while transcribing passengers lists:

 ship name |